callbellchat/callbell-fullstack-assignment/README.md

 The exercise is to write some code **only** where the `TODO: ` instructions are:

 - [./app/controllers/api/v1/cards_controller.rb](./app/controllers/api/v1/cards_controller.rb): write the endpoint to create cards (see [API reference](#-api-reference) below);
-- [./app/controllers/api/v1/webhooks_controller.rb](./app/controllers/api/v1/webhooks_controller.rb): write the Trello webhook that saves cards to the database;
+- [./app/controllers/api/v1/webhooks_controller.rb](./app/controllers/api/v1/webhooks_controller.rb): write the Trello webhook that saves / deletes cards from / to the database;
 - [./spec/controllers/api/v1/cards_controller_spec.rb](./spec/controllers/api/v1/cards_controller_spec.rb): write the the tests for the controller;
 - [./spec/controllers/api/v1/webhooks_controller_spec.rb](./spec/controllers/api/v1/webhooks_controller_spec.rb): write the the tests for the trello webhook;
 - [./spec/models/card_spec.rb](./spec/models/card_spec.rb): write the tests for the card model;